MecatronicaUSB/uw-slam/README.md

 ### General datasets

-Run UW-SLAM on a dataset of images with known calibration parameters and dimentions of images.
+Run UW-SLAM on a dataset of images with known camera calibration parameters and image dimensions.

 Modify the `calibration.xml` file in `/calibration` folder to specify the instrinsic parameters of the camera of the dataset to use.

 ```bash
     -d <directory of images files>
     -c <directory of calibration.xml file>          (<uw-slam directory>/calibration/calibration.xml)